alexander-kastil/angular-advanced/labs/lab-05/readme.md

   }
   ```

 - Food edit should look like this.
-You can take the lab from the previous module as a referenceand and solve it yourself or follow the step by step guie
+You can take the lab from the previous module as a reference and solve it yourself or follow the step by step guide.

   ![Food edit](_images/food-edit.png)